 These service providers could include professionals such as lawyers, accountants and doctors, as well as others; and

 - Someone refuses to pay you funds to which you believe you are entitled, or tries to collect funds you believe you don’t owe.

 Under appropriate circumstances, reputable bankers, accountants, real estate salespersons, tax firms, investment counselors, the Better Business Bureau, federal, state and local government agencies, and others can provide valuable assistance.
 The important thing is that you consult a lawyer if a lawyer can be of help.
 Most lawyers have a fee for a first office visit that is within the financial means of most people.
 This visit does not obligate you to hire the lawyer.

 What if I cannot afford a lawyer?

 You will not know whether or not you can afford a lawyer until you have called a lawyer’s office or visited with a lawyer.
-If you have very modest or low income, there is likely a legal aid or legal services office nearby that can help you.
+If you have a very modest or low income, there might be a legal aid or legal services office nearby that can help you.
 These offices provide attorneys at low or no fee to eligible persons with low incomes.
 To locate the nearest legal aid office, call directory assistance, your local bar association, or the State Bar of Texas in Austin at 800-204-2222 ext.
 1855.
 If you are accused of a crime and cannot afford an attorney, you may ask the judge to appoint a lawyer to represent you.